dlstreamer/dlstreamer/docs/source/dev_guide/model_preparation.md

 OpenVINO™ Toolkit is called Intermediate Representation (IR) and consists of two files:

-- xml: XML file with a description of the network topology
+- xml - a file with the description of network topology
-- bin: Binary file (potentially big) with model weights
+- bin: - a binary file (potentially big) with model weights

 You can either:

-1. Choose model(s) from the extensive set of pre-trained models available in [Open Model Zoo](https://github.com/openvinotoolkit/open_model_zoo) (already in IR format).
+1. Choose model(s) from the extensive set of pre-trained models available in [Open Model Zoo](https://github.com/openvinotoolkit/open_model_zoo) (already in the IR format).
 2. Use
-   [OpenVINO™ Toolkit Model Conversion](https://docs.openvino.ai/2024/openvino-workflow/model-preparation/convert-model-to-ir.html) method for converting your model from training framework format (e.g., TensorFlow) into IR format.
+   [OpenVINO™ Toolkit Model Conversion](https://docs.openvino.ai/2024/openvino-workflow/model-preparation/convert-model-to-ir.html) method for converting your model from the training framework format (e.g., TensorFlow) to the IR format.

 When using a pre-trained model from Open Model Zoo, consider using the [Model Downloader](https://github.com/openvinotoolkit/open_model_zoo/blob/master/tools/model_tools/README.md) tool to facilitate the model downloading process.

-In the case of converting a custom model, you can optionally utilize the [Post-Training Model Optimization and Compression](https://docs.openvino.ai/2024/openvino-workflow/model-optimization.html) for converting the model into a performance efficient, and more hardware-friendly representation, for example quantize from 32-bit floating point-precision into 8-bit integer precision.
+When converting a custom model, you can optionally utilize the [Post-Training Model Optimization and Compression](https://docs.openvino.ai/2024/openvino-workflow/model-optimization.html) for converting the model into a performance efficient, and more hardware-friendly representation.
+For example you can quantize it from 32-bit floating point-precision into 8-bit integer precision.
 This gives a significant performance boost (up to 4x) on some hardware platforms including the CPU, with only a minor accuracy drop.